Q-dimi/return_tests/README.md

 - [ ] randomized.on boolean: = whether to multiply the object with random parameters

-- [ ] randomized.parameters array: = the type of parameters passed.
-Each index represents parameter location and type.
+- [ ] randomized.parameters array: = parameters passed where each index represents parameter location and type.

 - [ ] randomized.when_obj_passed: array = if object passed in randomized.parameters, the params of object

 - [ ] randomized.when_arr_passed: object = if array passed in randomized.parameters, the params of array

-- [ ] randomized.multiply_amount: integer = the amount of times to multiply the function at index with random params
+- [ ] randomized.multiply_amount: integer = the amount of times to multiply the function with random params

 - [ ] function_called: object = the object that contains the functions configuration